About Tree of Life ASL

 One request led to another, and before long, this became the next chapter of my life.
 For the next nine years, I worked as a Deaf cruise agent, helping travelers choose itineraries and understand excursions for destinations like Alaska, Hawaii, the Caribbean, the Mexican Riviera, Bermuda, the Panama Canal, and several major U.S. ports.

+But my work extended beyond planning.
 Over those nine years, I went on 21 cruises myself — sometimes with my wife, sometimes with my wife and children, and sometimes with Deaf groups both large and small.
 I was often involved directly on the ship, either serving as the host for the group or training someone else to take on that role.
 I helped organize meetups, answer questions, support travelers, and make sure everyone felt comfortable and included.

 Those cruises weren’t just trips.
 They were connections — shared conversations, friendships built over meals, stories signed on deck, and moments of joy as Deaf travelers experienced beautiful places with full communication access.